 As reported in The New York Times, "Microsoft, Amazon, Ford Motor, CNN, Citigroup and Twitter have put employees through work-from-home drills, dusted off emergency-response plans and ordered increasingly stringent safety measures to protect their workers . . .
 Even so, the coronavirus has moved faster than their preparations."

 In such perilous times, it's essential to be able to share and access factual, trusted, and actionable information quickly.
-Businesses that already communicate internally using digital tools that connect directly to employee devices now have a marked advantage over companies still relying on old-fashioned methods of internal communication.
+Businesses that already communicate internally using digital tools like employee communication apps or modern intranets that connect directly to employee devices now have a marked advantage.

 - Share Accurate Information